Carbnwo/Digit-recognition-with-Tensorflow/README.md

 # Digit-recognition-with-Tensorflow

-This is a project that i've made during my Msc at Skema.
+This is a project that i've made during my Msc at Skema to make handwritten digit recognition using Tensorflow.

 I created the CNN model in "CNN_Training_test.ipynb"